โ† Back to Blog

 7. Bridge

 You have a notification system.
 Notifications can be urgent or normal (the abstraction).
 They can be sent via email, SMS, or Slack (the implementation).
-Without Bridge, you'd end up with UrgentEmail, UrgentSMS, UrgentSlack, NormalEmail, NormalSMS... every combination is a new class.
+Without Bridge, you'd end up with UrgentEmail, UrgentSMS, UrgentSlack, NormalEmail, NormalSMS... every combination is a new type.
 It explodes.

 type Sender interface {